Azure/azure-iot-sdks/c/doc/devbox_setup.md

 4. Run the `./build.sh` script.

-This script uses **cmake** to make a folder called "c/cmake/iotsdk_linux" and generates necessary makefiles.
-The script then builds the solution and runs the unit tests.
+This script uses **cmake** to make a folder called "cmake/iotsdk_linux" under c folder and generates necessary makefiles.The script then builds the solution and runs the unit tests.

-Below are some of the build options you can use
+Below are some of the build **options** you can use

 `./build.sh --options` : List available options